det-lab/unix-tips/docs/08_editing_files.md

 Leo, Regulus,
 ```
 ## Using `ed`
-The `ed` line editor was one of the three original elements of the Unix system (assembler, editor, and shell), and is a more surgical tool for editing files line-by-line.
+The `ed` line editor was one of the three original elements of the Unix system (assembler, editor, and shell), and can be used as a more surgical tool for editing files line-by-line.
 It's especially useful when you know or can find out the exact line numbers you wish to edit or when you want to script out precise edits.
-For most purposes, `ed` is less useful than text-editors such as `nano` or `vim`, but it can be very efficient for specific uses.
+For most purposes however, `ed` is less useful than text-editors such as `nano` or `vim`, but it can be very efficient for specific uses with enough planning and forethought.

 Editing with `ed` is accomplished in two distinct modes: **command** and **input**.